Gotham Magazine

 727 Manhattan Ave., Brooklyn / 718.389.3676 / Website

 Peter Pan Donut & Pastry shop is a historic location in Brooklyn, serving local families for more than 60 years.
 The cozy bakery has kept most of it’s nostalgic ‘50s feel with a checkerboard floor and original recipes.
-Each of their donuts sells fresh and at $1.75, while the cinnamon rolls sell at only $2.25.
+Each of their donuts sells fresh and at $1.95, while pricing on gourmet pastries varies, but remains reliably low.
 But even non-Brooklynites might catch a sense of familiarity in the employee’s teal and pink uniforms.
 This shop was featured in “Spider Man: No Way Home” as MJ’s part-time gig (and yes, she does wear the uniform).
 Its mouth-watering menu includes variations of the classic jelly-filled donuts, muffins, crullers and a hearty cinnamon bun doused in vanilla frosting.

 Multiple locations / Website

-With three existing NYC locations and two more in the works, Ole & Steen bakes up a huge number of perfect pastries every day.
+With five NYC locations, Ole & Steen bakes up a huge number of perfect pastries every day.
 Multiple of Ole & Steen’s pastries qualify as a cinnamon roll in our book, including the Cinnamon Social with soft pastry and rich vanilla custard and the Cinnamon Swirl consisting of flaky pastry with cinnamon paste, vanilla custard and icing.
 This bakery is also a great stop if you’re looking for savory options such as soups and sandwiches.

 205 Leonard St., Brooklyn / Website